A Dog Named Madison Dutifully Guarded His Family’s Burnt-Out Home For Weeks, Waiting For Them To Come Home

 A dog, whose owners had to leave him behind when they fled California’s Camp wildfire, returned to find their beloved pet not only alive and well, but dutifully guarding what had once been his family’s home, the Santa Rosa Press Democrat is reporting.

-Whenever natural disasters strike, of course there is a devastating human toll as well as massive property damage.
-However, also suffering when such disasters strike are pets, who are often left behind when their owners have to flee on a moment’s notice and have nowhere to take them.
+Whenever natural disasters strike, of course, there is a devastating human toll as well as massive property damage.
+However, pets also suffer when such disasters strike.
+They are often left behind when their owners have to flee on a moment’s notice and have nowhere to take them.

 Such was the case with a golden retriever named Madison.
 His human, a woman identified only as “Andrea,” had to flee her home when the Camp Fire, one of many California wildfires to burn this season, closed in on her home.